-The engine ECU outputs sawtooth wave signals with a constant frequency.
+- The engine ECU outputs sawtooth wave signals with a constant frequency.
 The value of the current is the effective (average) value of these signals.
 As the effective value increases, the valve opening increases, and as the effective value decreases, the valve opening decreases.

-• When the SCV Energized Duration (Duty ON Time) is Long
+When the SCV Energized Duration (Duty ON Time) is Long

-The average current flowing through the solenoid is large, the cylinder is pressed out, and the valve opening is large.
-As a result, the fuel suction quantity increases.
+- When the energization time is long, the average current flowing to the solenoid is large.
+As a result, the needle valve is pushed out (in the compact SCV, the needle valve is pulled), creating a large valve opening.
+Subsequently, the fuel suction quantity increases.

-• When the SCV Energized Duration (Duty ON Time) is Short
+When the SCV Energized Duration (Duty ON Time) is Short

-The average current flowing through the solenoid is small, the cylinder is returned by the force of the spring, and the valve opening is small.
-As a result, the fuel suction quantity decreases.
+- When the energization time is short, the average current flowing through the solenoid is small.
+As a result, the needle valve is returned to the original position by spring force, creating a small valve opening.
+Subsequently, the fuel suction quantity decreases.

-(4) Pump Unit (Eccentric Cam, Ring Cam, Plunger)
+Pump Unit (Eccentric Cam, Ring Cam, Plunger)

-The eccentric cam is attached to the camshaft and the ring cam is installed on the eccentric cam.
+• The eccentric cam is attached to the camshaft and the ring cam is installed on the eccentric cam.
 There are two plungers at positions symmetrical above and below the ring cam.